FPC is holding a Volunteer Interest Meeting on January 29, 2026! Click the image to learn more, and the orange "RSVP" button to sign up!

 2. Background Check: Conducted through the Illinois State Police and the Department of Child and Family Services.

-3. Training Requirements: Includes the 40-hour online Illinois Domestic Violence Training, Mandated Reporter Training, and Family Peace Center Orientation.
+3. Training Requirements: Includes Family Peace Center Orientation and for Childcare and Chaplaincy volunteers, the 40-hour online Illinois Domestic Violence Training and Mandated Reporter Training.